 Asian values in the Chinese film Hero (2002).
 Assassins intent on revenge by killing the first Emperor of China put down their swords.

 Critics of the Bangkok declaration have claimed that it was Lee Kuan Yew’s way of making excuses for Singapore’s Human Rights violations, particularly in regards to the suppression of Communist revolutionaries in the 1950s and 60s.
 Other critics have proposed that the Asian financial crisis of 1997 spelt the end of a belief in Asian values because the crisis demonstrated the corruption that flows from Asia’s respect for figures of authority.
 Perhaps another explanation was that the decline in financial status of Asia following the crisis made Asians less likely to identify with a perceived Asian way.
 Furthermore, in 1998, protests against ethnic Chinese in Indonesia eroded the ideal of Asian solidarity much like institutionalised discrimination against ethnic Chinese in Malaysia ultimately led to Singapore leaving the union.
 Finally, increasing political conflict between Japan, China and South Korea did little foster a sense of Asian unity.
-Singapore then found itself pressured to denounce Japanese past imperial aggression towards it in solidarity with China and South Korea.
+Singapore then found itself pressured to denounce Japanese past imperial aggression in solidarity with China and South Korea.

-Despite the Bangkok Declaration ultimately failing to lead to Asian solidarity and subsequent events showing the myths associated with it, perhaps Lee Kuan’s Yew’s declaration had some validity if confined to Singapore alone.
+Despite the Bangkok Declaration ultimately failing to lead to Asian solidarity, and subsequent events showing the myths associated with it, perhaps Lee Kuan’s Yew’s declaration had some validity if confined to Singapore alone.
 Even though it is technically a democracy, Singapore is essentially a national socialist state in which only one party can rule.
 The majority of the population is quite happy with the situation as they respect their rulers and appreciate the collective well being that the rulers have brought to Singapore.
 Perhaps Singapore can be differentiated from many other Asian countries because it is based on the ancient Chinese policy of meritocracy in public service.
-As a result of the policy, relatively more members of the Singapore public believe they are led by people of merit and who have attained their position on merit.
+As a result of the policy, relatively more members of the Singapore public believe they are led by people of merit and who have attained their positions on merit.
 This perhaps breeds greater trust in officials and a greater willingness to show respect to people in positions of power and authority.
 In turn, Singapore's leaders have a greater desire to put the good of Singapore before themselves.
 (Perhaps they are less likely to exploit the "travel allowances" that are so common in Australia.)

 As for whether Asians (and citizens of Singapore) are more likely to take one for the team, it is a universal trait of psychology that the willingness of an individual to sacrifice for the team is dependent upon how much the team is valued.
 Furthermore, the willingness to show loyalty and respect towards the coach is dependent upon how much the coach is trusted.
 In Europe and Australia, the weak national identities don’t encourage much loyalty in either the general public and politicians so both groups tend to be on the look out for their individual self-interest in matters of national interest.
 That self-interest amongst politicians in turn breeds a lack of loyalty and a distrust in team nation.